White River National Wildlife Refuge: Description

 White River National Wildlife Refuge was created in 1935.
 The refuge is 3 to 10 mi wide and encompassing 90 mi of the lower 100 mi of the White River.
 It also includes 3 mi of the Arkansas Post Canal which is part of the Army Corps of Engineers' McClellan-Kerr Navigation System on the Arkansas River.

 This refuge has the largest concentration of wintering mallard ducks in the Mississippi Flyway.
 It also has large concentrations of snow and Canada geese.
 This refuge is home to four active bald eagle nests and a black bear population.
 Black bears have increased in numbers from about 25 in the 1940s to more than 300.
-It is believed by some to host one of the last populations of the ivory-billed woodpecker, a bird considered extinct or nearly so.

 The refuge lies with the Mississippi lowland forests ecoregion.
 Within the refuge, the Sugarberry Natural Area includes a 973 acre old-growth bottomland hardwood forest of varied composition.
 The area contains four forest types: American sweetgum, Nuttall's oak, willow oak; sugarberry, American elm, green ash; American sycamore, pecan, American elm; and baldcypress.

 The refuge has 356 natural and man-made lakes which make up 4000 acre of the refuge.
 There are 154000 acre of forestland, 900 acre of agricultural land, and 1000 acre of grassland.

 The refuge is classified as a Wetland of International Importance.

 Expansion proposal

 In 2013, federal government designated the White River watershed as the nation's second "National Blueway".
 Later that year, the Fish and Wildlife Service proposed that the White River NWR be expanded.

 The expansion proposal calls for the refuge to be expanded from the present 160,756 acre to as much as 297,806 acre.
 The expansion would be carried out by purchasing land from willing sellers as funds are available from Federal Duck Stamps, the Migratory Bird Conservation Fund, and the Land and Water Conservation Fund.

 The proposed expansion would add to the refuge 9 miles of White River floodplain, 26 miles of the Arkansas River, and 34 miles of the west bank of the Mississippi River.
 The land would provide additional habitat for a variety of birds, fishes, and other animals.
 The expansion would also be important for the preservation and restoration of Arkansas's "Big Woods," a floodplain forest of which less than 10 percent remains intact.

 The Fish and Wildlife Service has also proposed expansion of the Cache River National Wildlife Refuge, which borders the White River NWR on the north.
 The proposed expansions, if fully implemented, would preserve almost 600,000 acre of land in the White River watershed.
-Additional parcels of conservation land owned by the state of Arkansas and private conservation groups are contiguous with the national wildlife refugees.
+Additional parcels of conservation land owned by the state of Arkansas and private conservation groups are contiguous with the national wildlife refuges.